 If you have a card that earns extra points at gas stations, you can maximize reward points by using your card to buy things at gas stations that you wouldn’t ordinarily buy – not just gas.

 For instance, you might consider buying gift cards at a convenience store with gas pumps because it likely will be regarded as a gas-station purchase and qualify for extra points.
 Prices at convenience stores tend to be more expensive than at grocery stores, but if you are trying to decide between the two locations, you might consider going to the one that earns you the extra points.

 There are a number of cards that give extra rewards at gas stations:

 - The Sam’s Club Mastercard gives 5 percent back at gas stations.

 - Your Costco Anywhere Visa card by Citi gives you 4 percent back at gas stations.

-- And there are also a lot that earn 2 percent or 2 points per dollar spent, including Discover it® chrome (on the first 1,000 in combined purchases quarterly), Blue Cash Everyday® from American Express and USAA Rewards American Express® Card.
+- And there are also a lot that earn 2 percent or 2 points per dollar spent, including Discover it® chrome (on the first 1,000 in combined purchases quarterly), Blue Cash Everyday® Card from American Express and USAA Rewards American Express® Card.

 Should you have one of those cards, rest assured that purchases at gas stations – even if you are buying diesel – should earn the bonus rewards.